-- 7. Clean and lightly lubricate the motor shaft and seal recesses in the seal plate with a dilute solution of nongranulated liquid-type soap.
+- 7. Clean and lightly lubricate the motor shaft and seal recesses in the seal plate (item #15) with a dilute solution of non-granulated liquid-type soap.
 Gently wipe the polished face of the ceramic seal with a soft cotton cloth.
-Lubricate the rubber cup on the ceramic seat and press it firmly into the recess of the seal plate, with the polished ceramic surface facing out. - 8.
-Reassemble the motor to the seal plate using the four (4) 3/8" x 1" bolts.
-Torque the bolts to 100 in-lbs. - 9.
-Gently wipe the black, polished surface of the spring seal assembly with a soft cotton cloth. - 10.
-Press the spring seal assembly onto the motor shaft, with the black polished surface facing the ceramic seat.
+Lubricate the rubber cup on the ceramic seat and press it firmly into the recess of the seal plate (item #15), with the polished ceramic surface facing out. - 8.
+Reassemble the motor to the seal plate (item #15) using the four (4) 3/8" x 1" bolts (item #18), and re-attach the motor support (item #20) to the seal plate (item #15).
+Ensure that the upper two housing bolts are installed in the seal plate prior to mounting the motor to the seal plate.

+- 9. Gently wipe the black, polished surface of the spring seal assembly (item #13) with a soft cotton cloth. - 10.
+Press the spring seal assembly (item #13) onto the motor shaft, with the black polished surface facing the ceramic seat.